 Do you ask your cat for consent?

 This question may come as a surprise to many people.
 Asking an animal for consent seems a weird question.
-Yet, it is so simple, and so important.
+Yet it is simple and important.
 Getting into the habit of asking your cat for consent will benefit the relationship with your cat tremendously.

 It is important to note that animals, including cats, cannot provide informed consent in the same way humans do.
-Consent typically involves a level of understanding and communication that most animals do not possess.
+Consent typically requires a level of understanding and communication that most animals lack.

 Let’s put our thinking “cat” on: